 In 1977, C. Yarborough won.

-In 1977, the older models for the GM makes were retained through 1980 due to downsizing of American cars.
+In 1977, NASCAR retained the older GM models, through 1980 due to the downsizing of American cars and the challenge it presented for NASCAR's minimum wheelbase rule.

-In 1977, the transition to the reduced engine displacement was complete, coinciding with American manufacturers ending factory support of racing and the 1973 oil crisis.
+In 1977, the transition to the reduced engine displacement was completed in NASCAR, coinciding with the end of factory support from American manufacturers and the 1973 oil crisis.

 In 1978, C. Yarborough won.